Find a job

 - Business link: tools and resources to bring your business idea to life

-- Alberta Small Business Resources: a directory of business resources for new and established entrepreneurs
+- Alberta small business resources: a directory of business resources for new and established entrepreneurs

 - Self-employment: alis resources to help you start and build a successful business

-Getting your credentials recognized
+Get your credentials/qualifications recognized

 Educational and professional qualifications and standards differ from country to country.
 You may need to have your international credentials assessed to see how they compare with Alberta's standards.